dendronhq/dendron-site/vault/dendron.topic.tags.md

 The tag will look like #example.my-example

+In Dendron, tags are just a shorthand for writing [[tags.example.my-example]].
+You can format your tags as wikilinks if you want to do something regular tags can't, for example adding an alias.

+## Details
 To find all notes that were tagged with this tag, you can click on it while holding down `Ctrl`, press `Ctrl+Enter` on your keyboard, or use the "Dendron: Goto Note" command.
 Once you open the tag, expand the Backlinks section on your editor to see everywhere this tag was used.